-The Academic Skills Office (ASO) is UNE's learning support unit.
-The ASO has a wealth of print and online resources to help you with your academic study skills development or problems.
+The Academic Skills Office (ASO) is UNE's learning support unit for all disciplines.
+The ASO has a wealth of print and online resources to help you with your general (not Law-specific) academic study skills development or problems.

 Aboriginal and Torres Strait Islander students